herofilo/StormCat/StormCat/README.txt

 VERSION HISTORY
 ---------------
+* v1.7.1 (20190917):
+	- Major overhaul of the User Interface
+	- (Hopefully) Much better and more complete catalogue management
+	- New types of "assets" listed and searchable:
+		Animations
+		Stocks
+		Demo/Start Movies
+	- Addon catalogue table:
+		- Double-click: shows contents for selected row
+		- New option in contextual menu: export to Excel
+		- Added columns (AddonBasicInfo):
+			Description
+			Statiscs of assets
+		- Autosave
+	- Bugs fixed:
+		- Searching assets:
+			- when an asset name is specified
+			- when the type of addon is specified (official content pack/third-party addon)
+		- Some other minor bugs

-* v1.5.0 (20190907) [INTERNAL]
+* v1.5.0 (20190907)
-	Support for multiple independent databases of Moviestorm addons.
+	Support for multiple independent catalogues of Moviestorm addons.
+	Application name changed to StormCat

 * v1.3.0 (20190831): [INTERNAL]
 	Syncing version number with MSAddonLib's